 To be held virtually on Zoom, so artists beyond the New York area are encouraged to join.
 Register to receive the link.

 This is an amazing opportunity for directors and writers to meet, and hone their ability to talk productively with each other!
-Led by commercial producer Ric Wanetik (Tony nominated Twilight Los Angeles: 1992, Broadway’s Marlene, Off-Broadway’s Jolson and Company) and TRU executive director Bob Ost, with entertainment attorney/mediator Eric Goldman.
+Led by commercial producer Ric Wanetik (Tony nominated Twilight Los Angeles: 1992, Broadway’s Marlene, Off-Broadway’s Jolson and Company) and TRU executive director Bob Ost.

-Writers, use this form to submit: DIRECTOR-WRITER-2021-Lab-writer-app - deadline for writer submissions is Wednesday December 1 (now extended to December 3).
+Writers, use this form to submit: DIRECTOR-WRITER-2023-Lab-writer-app - deadline for writer submissions is Friday 11/3.
 All submissions are shared with our directors, and it is generally better to submit early.
 Email to TRUStaff1@gmail.com with "Writer Lab Submission" in your subject line.

 One of the most important - and most sensitive - relationships in theater is that between playwright and director.
 In some ways, the entire success of a show can hinge on the shared understanding, trust and mutual respect between these two artists.
 The director and the writer need to see the show with the same eyes, otherwise their collaboration won't work.
 This is important to establish in the initial meetings.
 TRU's program will train theater artists in the crucial skills of communication.
 It is led by commercial producers, since the producer is generally the real-world mediator in writer-director disagreements, and has the better overview of a production.